spine-tools/Spine-Toolbox/docs/source/terminology.rst

 Terminology
 ***********

-Here is a list of definitions related to Spine project, Spine Model, and Spine Toolbox.
+Here is a list of definitions related to Spine project, SpineOpt.jl, and Spine Toolbox.

 - **Arc** Graph theory term.
 See *Connection*.
-- **Case study** Spine project has 13 case studies that help to improve, validate and deploy different aspects of the Spine Model and Spine Toolbox.
+- **Case study** Spine project has 13 case studies that help to improve, validate and deploy different aspects of the SpineOpt.jl and Spine Toolbox.
 - **Connection** an arrow on Spine Toolbox Design View that is used to connect project items to each other to form a DAG.
 - **Data Connection** is a project item used to store a collection of data files that may or may not